-The criminal case moves to trial after the defendant enters a not guilty plea.
-The defendant and his or her attorney have to take some time to prepare for trial by the judge or jury.
-At the trial, both sides will make their presentations and the judge will make a decision.
-For the defendant to be guilty, the prosecutor must prove beyond a reasonable doubt that the defendant committed the said crime.
+If a defendant maintains a not guilty plea and the prosecutor does not dismiss the charges, then the case will proceed to trial.
+At the trial, both sides will make their presentations and the judge or jury will make a decision regarding the outcome of the case.
+For the defendant to be guilty, the prosecutor must prove beyond a reasonable doubt that the defendant committed the crime.

-The sentencing for a criminal case will depend on the type of crime you committed.
-The common sentences for criminal offenses include jail sentences, probation, and fines.
+A trial in front of the jury can be a complex process.
+The prosecutor and the defense first have to go through a jury selection process.
+Then both sides proceed to presentation of testimony and evidence.
+After deliberation, the jury returns a verdict.
+If a defendant is found to be not guilty at trial, the case is over, and the defendant is free to go.
+If a defendant is found to be guilty at trial, the sentencing for a criminal case will depend on the type of crime committed.
+The common sentences for criminal offenses include incarceration sentences, probation, and fines.
 Our Shrader Law, PLLC criminal defense attorneys will build a strong criminal defense and ensure your rights are protected.
-Call Us today.

 Posted in Criminal Defense

 ADDRESS : 612 W Bay St, Tampa, FL 33606